-This project is designed to shed light on the key sources of support, information and advice available to these community members, and how the Information Linkages and Capacity Building (ILC) program is working in particular regions.
-The research will include Victoria, South Australia and Tasmania.
+This project was designed to shed light on the key sources of support, information and advice available to these community members, and how the Information Linkages and Capacity Building (ILC) program is working.

-This is a 12-month joint research project involving the Brotherhood, BaptCare and the Melbourne Disability Institute, commencing in September 2020.
+This joint research project involved BSL, Baptcare and the Melbourne Disability Institute.

 We collected data in Victoria, South Australia or Tasmania through:

 - a high-level desktop scan of the service landscape

 - two online surveys – one for people with disability aged 18–64 years living in Victoria, Tasmania or South Australia who are not NDIS participants, and one for families and carers of people with disability with the same criteria

 - focus groups with representatives from service providers, peak bodies, advocacy organisations and Disabled Peoples Organisations (DPOs)

 We discuss the limitations of our method in our research reports.
 It is important to note that the data is not representative of all stakeholders in the landscape of services and support navigated by people with disability who are not NDIS participants.
 However, it offers valuable insights into financial, logistical and personal challenges faced by people with disability in their day-to-day lives.

 - There is a significant gap between the promoted availability and accessibility of support and services to people with disability who are not NDIS participants, and people’s experiences of attempting to find and use them.